-Figure 142: Setting the Default Port Priority
+Figure 136: Setting the Default Port Priority

-Selecting the Use the Traffic > Priority > Queue page to set the queue mode for the egress Queue Mode queues on any interface.
-The switch can be set to service the queues based on a strict rule that requires all traffic in a higher priority queue to be processed before the lower priority queues are serviced, or Weighted Round-Robin (WRR) queuing which specifies a scheduling weight for each queue.
+Selecting the Use the Traffic > Priority > Queue page to set the queue mode for the egress Oueue Mode gueues on any interface.
+The switch can be set to service the gueues based on a strict rule that requires all traffic in a higher priority queue to be processed before the lower priority gueues are serviced, or Weighted Round-Robin (WRR) gueuing which specifies a scheduling weight for each queue.
 It can also be configured to use a combination of strict and weighted queuing.

 - Strict priority requires all traffic in a higher priority queue to be processed before lower priority queues are serviced. - WRR queuing specifies a relative weight for each queue.
-WRR uses a predefined relative weight for each queue that determines the percentage of service time
+WRR uses a predefined relative weight for each queue that determines the percentage of service time the switch services each queue before moving on to the next queue.
+This prevents the head-of-line blocking that can occur with strict priority queuing.

-- the switch services each queue before moving on to the next queue.
-This prevents the head-of-line blocking that can occur with strict priority queuing. - ?
-If Strict and WRR mode is selected, a combination of strict service is used for the high priority queues and weighted service for the remaining queues.
-The queues assigned to use strict priority should be specified using the Strict Mode field parameter. - ?
-A weight can be assigned to each of the weighted queues (and thereby to the corresponding traffic priorities).
-This weight sets the frequency at which each queue is polled for service, and subsequently affects the response time for software applications assigned a specific priority value. - Service time is shared at the egress ports by defining scheduling weights for WRR, or the queuing mode that uses a combination of strict and weighted queuing.
-Service time is allocated to each queue by calculating a precise number of bytes per second that will be serviced on each round. - ?
+- If Strict and WRR mode is selected, a combination of strict service is used for the high priority queues and weighted service for the remaining queues.
+The queues assigned to use strict priority should be specified using the Strict Mode field parameter. - A weight can be assigned to each of the weighted queues (and thereby to the corresponding traffic priorities).
+This weight sets the frequency at which each queue is polled for service, and subsequently affects the response time for software applications assigned a specific priority value.

+Service time is shared at the egress ports by defining scheduling weights for WRR, or one of the queuing modes that use a combination of strict and weighted queuing.

 The specified queue mode applies to all interfaces.